nonso01/nonso01/README.md

-# I want to be an Artist
+# I want to be GREAT